There are no items in your bag at this time.

 Make sure that the eyeliner on the lower lash line connects with the back corner of the upper lash line.
 This creates a more natural, cohesive look.

 Apply a thin, soft line.
 Heavy liner on the lower lash line often ends up looking like your mascara has smeared.
 Less is more here.
-Whatever color you used on your upper lash line, apply a softer variation here (perhaps using a shadow you own of the same tone).
+Whatever colour you used on your upper lash line, apply a softer variation here (perhaps using a shadow you own of the same tone).

 Do you want to see more articles like this?